AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/add-a-widget.md

 7. Select **[!UICONTROL Courses & Paths]**.

    ![](assets/select-course-path.png)
-   _Widget selection screen highlighting the Courses & Paths widget for displaying courses, learning paths, certifications, and job aids as interactive cards for learners_
+   _Widget selection screen highlighting the Courses & Paths widget for displaying Courses, Learning Paths, Certifications, and Job Aids as interactive cards for learners_

 8. Select **[!UICONTROL Proceed]**.
 9. Type **[!UICONTROL Widget title]** and **[!UICONTROL Widget description]**.
 10. Select the catalogs or manually choose up to 25 courses to display.

    ![](assets/configure-course-paths.png)
-   _Courses & Paths widget where administrators set the widget title, description, and select courses or learning paths to display as interactive cards_
+   _Courses & Paths widget where administrators set the widget title, description, and select Courses or Learning Paths to display as interactive cards_
 11. Select **[!UICONTROL Add widget]**.

 The Courses & Paths widget will be added to the page.
 Administrators can add other widgets and publish the page.